oristopo/nanoTAPR/README.md

 delay specific to that particular cable).
 Therefore, each test setup requires a different set of calibration data to compensate for not only the test setup, but also propagation delay and other errors in the VNA device itself.
-The VNA software can perform these \"fixture calibrations\", you can take and save one for each different measurement set up that you use.
+ The TAPR software can perform these \"fixture calibrations\", you can take and save one for each different measurement set up that you use.
 Each calibration can be saved with a different file name.
 Use as descriptive a filename as possible so that